 The Dashboard system provides multiple applications.
-Depending on the information source, some of them are shared by several virtual organizations (VOs) whereas others are VO-specific.
+Depending on the information source, some of these are shared by several virtual organizations (VOs) whereas others are VO-specific.
+There are 16 different categories, 1 for the Dashboard framework and 15 for various Dashboard applications.